gigodata/gigodata-security/README.md

 ## 🧠 About GIGO Data, Inc.

 We believe in zero garbage in — and zero garbage out.
-GIGO Data< Inc. is an an ethical data ecosystem powered by trust, transparency, and open infrastructure.
+GIGO Data, Inc. is an an ethical data ecosystem powered by trust, transparency, and open infrastructure.
 This repository reflects our commitment to technical integrity from Day 1.

 ---